freerange/site/soups/weeknotes/week-342-links.snip.markdown

 ### [Circuit Simulator](http://lushprojects.com/circuitjs/)

-Having worked through the early chapters of the [NAND to Tretris][] book with the London Computation Club, I was interested to see this open-source HTML5/JS electronic circuit simulator. {by james-mead}
+Having worked through the early chapters of the [NAND to Tetris][] book with the [London Computation Club][], I was interested to see this open-source HTML5/JS electronic circuit simulator. {by james-mead}

 [NAND to Tetris]: http://www.nand2tetris.org/
 [London Computation Club]: http://london.computation.club